 How the gap shows up?

 The same team can deliver very different outcomes depending on how decisions are made, who is trusted, and how ownership is distributed.
 This is where performance begins to vary, even when the underlying talent remains constant.
+Your people do not hold back because they lack ability.
+They hold back because the system around them is not structured to draw it out.

 This is not about adding more leadership frameworks.
 It is about making leadership behaviour reliable enough to convert existing capability into consistent performance.